-As described in the introduction, it is possible that the sequence numbers wrap around faster than planned, due to "corrupted" initial values.
-When the writer discovers that this has happened, it opens a new epoch, thereby invalidating all sequence numbers from previous epochs.
+As described in the overview section, it is possible that the sequence numbers wrap around faster than planned, due to "corrupted" initial values.
+When the writer discovers that this has happened, it opens a new epoch.

-Epochs are denoted with labels from a bounded domain, using a bounded labeling scheme.
+Epochs are denoted with labels from a bounded domain, using a bounded labeling scheme (see Section 4.2).
 Such a scheme provides a function to compute a new label, which is "larger" than any given set of labels.

 Definition 1.
-A labeling scheme over a bounded domain $\mathcal{L}$ , provides an antisymmetric comparison predicate $\prec_b$ on $\mathcal{L}$ and a function $\mathbf{Next}b(S)$ that returns a label in $\mathcal{L}$ , given some subset $S \subseteq \mathcal{L}$ of size at most m.
-It is guaranteed that for every $L \in S$ , $L \prec_b \mathbf{Next}b(S)$ .
+A labeling scheme over a bounded domain \mathcal{L} , provides an antisymmetric comparison predicate \prec_b on \mathcal{L} and a function Next_b(S) that returns a label in \mathcal{L} , given some subset $S \subseteq \mathcal{L}$ of size at most m.
+It is guaranteed that for every $L \in S$, $L \prec_b \text{Next}b(S)$.

-Note that the labeling scheme of [18], used in the original atomic memory simulation [3], cannot cope with transient failures.
-Section 4 describes a bounded labeling scheme that accommodates badly initialized labels, namely, those not generated by using Next.
+Note that the labeling scheme of [20], used in the original atomic memory simulation [3], cannot cope with transient failures.
+Section 4.2 describes a bounded labeling scheme that accommodates badly initialized labels, namely, those not generated by using Next.

 This scheme ensures that if the writer eventually learns about all the epoch labels in the system, it will generate an epoch label greater than all of them.
 After this point, any read that starts after a write of v is completed (written to a quorum) returns v (or a later value), since the writer will use increasing sequence numbers.
-The eventual convergence of the labeling scheme depends on invoking $Next_b$ with a parameter S that is a superset of the epoch labels in the system.
-Estimating this set is another challenge for the simulation, as described next.
+The eventual convergence of the labeling scheme depends on invoking Next_b with a parameter S that is a superset of the epoch labels in the system.